alimyasir/clean-architecture-with-bloc/README.md

 # This structure helps in:
+✅ Benefits of This Structure

-Scalability: Easily add new features
+Scalability: Easily extend features or add modules

-Testability: Unit test business logic separately
+Testability: Independently test use cases and business rules

-Maintainability: Clear separation of responsibilities
+Maintainability: Enforces separation of concerns, easier to debug and refactor

+Reusability: Core business logic can be reused across multiple apps or platforms